meet the staff

 Caitlin McInerney joined the Center for Special Needs in 2014.
 She has since been involved in the coordination of Adaptations programming, 40+ programming, Boost! afterschool classes, SibFun groups, and summer camp.
 Prior to coming to the JCC, Caitlin worked with children with a variety of abilities at elementary schools, and helped launch a nonprofit organization that supports access to arts education for New York City youth.
 Caitlin earned her master's degree at New York University's Silver School of Social Work, and currently serves as the program director for the Adaptations and 40+ groups.

 Alex LoPinto, LMSW, Adaptations + Ha Dereckh Coordinator

 Prior to coming to the JCC, Alex LoPinto worked with children, adults, and the aging population with varying abilities in school, camp, and therapeutic settings.
 Alex earned a master's degree from the Columbia School of Social Work, where she spent her first year placement at Selfhelp Community Services, providing in-home support services for Holocaust survivors.
-Her final year of graduate school was spent interning at JCC Manhattan's Center for Special Needs.
+Her final year of graduate school was spent interning at the Marlene Meyerson JCC Manhattan's Center for Special Needs.
 She has worked with members of our Adaptations, Connections, Boost!, and Community Cooks programs.
 Alex currently serves as the Adaptations and Ha Dereckh program coordinator.

 Andrea Goodman, LMSW, Director of Adaptations Job Program